Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 }
 ```

+One last thing to note is that while the framework will take care of
+deduplicating your generated blob asset, it will not deduplicate your inputs.
+If
+you want to deduplicate inputs to decrease bake times, you should handle that in
+your baking system that generates the blob assets.
+How you go about this largely
+depends on the nature of your inputs.

 ### Why not just use Baker.AddBlobAsset()?

 For trivially computed blob assets (including our example), using a Smart
 Blobber is likely overkill.
-The overhead of preparing the blobBakingEntity
+The overhead of preparing the `blobBakingEntity`
 outweighs the cost of creating the blob immediately.
 But often, blob assets are
 not so trivial to compute.
 In such cases, Smart Blobbers offer several
 advantages.